-A: No. Gluten-free products can only be made in kitchens and bakeries that are 100% free of gluten-containing ingredients – definitely not us.
+A: No. Are you asking because you suffer from Celiac?
+Or is this just a life-style choice?
+Gluten-free products can only be made in kitchens and bakeries that are 100% free of gluten-containing ingredients – definitely not us.
 Individuals seeking gluten-free options as a dietary choice should keep in mind that many gluten-free products contain many more calories (particularly carbohydrates) than their gluten-containing counterparts and lack many other nutritional benefits of whole grains.
 They also often contain some questionable ingredients which attempt to make something without gluten behave as if it does have gluten.
 How many ingredients does it take to make a gluten-free bread?
 Our naturally leavened loaves contain as few as three familiar ingredients – flour, water, salt.

 Q: What is gluten anyhow?

 A: Gluten is protein found in wheat, rye, barley and a number of other grains processed in facilities that mill or roll wheat.
 Actually, it’s a combination of a couple of proteins, but they act as one in when mixed together in water.
 A VERY SMALL percentage of people worldwide have a serious medical condition (Celiac disease) which can lead to serious illness after ingesting gluten.
 Some people who have Gluten Sensitivity are able to eat certain gluten-forming grains (such as spelt) with no symptoms, but we suggest seeking advice from medical professionals before making any decisions to eat gluten-containing bread.
 We’re bakers, not medical experts.
 But we do know that someone with Celiac disease shouldn’t even walk into a bakery that deals with gluten anyhow.

 Q: I have a sensitivity to wheat.
 Do you have any wheat-free products?